Environment variables

 Variable SYCL_CACHE_PERSISTENT

-The binaries implementing dpctl.tensor created using DPC++ compiler contain sections with standardized intermediate forms (e.g. SPIR-V) that must be further built using SYCL device drivers for execution on the specific target hardware.
+The binaries implementing dpctl.tensor created using the DPC++ compiler contain sections with standardized intermediate forms (e.g., SPIR-V) that must be further built using SYCL device drivers for execution on the specific target hardware.
 This step is known as just-in-time compiling (JIT-ing).

 Setting of the environment variable SYCL_CACHE_PERSISTENT improves times of function invocations, but requires sufficient disk space.
 The size of the disk footprint can be controlled using SYCL_CACHE_MAX_SIZE.